 - Upgrades from beta or prerelease versions of the software are not supported.

-The following is a checklist of steps to complete before you upgrade your geodatabase:
+The following is a checklist of steps to complete before you upgrade the geodatabase:

-- Read PostgreSQL database requirements for ArcGIS to confirm that Esri supports the PostgreSQL and ArcGIS version combination you want to use.
+- Read ArcGIS requirements for PostgreSQL to confirm that Esri supports the PostgreSQL and ArcGIS version combination you want to use.

-If you need to upgrade your PostgreSQL database, see your PostgreSQL documentation for information on new functionality in the database management system and how to upgrade it.
+If you need to upgrade the PostgreSQL database, see the PostgreSQL documentation for information on new functionality in the database management system and how to upgrade it.
 Remember that the upgraded databases must have the same name and owner that they had before.
 Also, set the search_path variable for the database to "$user", public, and sde.

 # Open Python. cd /arcgis/server/tools ./python # Create a connection to the geodatabase. arcpy.CreateDatabaseConnection_management("/tmp/", "egdb_connection.sde", "POSTGRESQL", "mypgdbcluster", "DATABASE_AUTH", "sde", "mysdepassword", "SAVE_USERNAME", "mypgdb") # Import ArcPy and check the geodatabase release. import arcpy isCurrent = arcpy.Describe('/tmp/egdb_connection.sde').currentRelease print isCurrent